openPMD/openPMD-standard/STANDARD.md

   - `particlesPath`
     - type: *(string)*
-    - description: path *relative* from the `basePath` to the groups for each particle species and the records they include
+    - description: path *relative* from the `basePath` to the groups for each particle group and the records they include
     - example: `particles/`
     - note: if this attribute is missing, the file is interpreted as if it contains *no particle records*!
 If the attribute is set, the group behind